CrisLavalley/socio-emotional-conversational-framework/README.md

 A sanitized and anonymized dataset is included.
 The full dataset is not publicly released due to privacy constraints.

+## Citation

+If you use this repository, please cite:

+De León Vargas, C. (2026).
+*A Reproducible Data Mining Framework for Socio-Emotional Analysis in Conversational Interactions*.

 ## //

 ### Author: